Common Questions (And Answers) About New Jersey Divorce

 Most property obtained by either spouse during the marriage is considered to be marital property, jointly owned by both spouses.
 Under the equitable distribution model, marital property must be divided equitably in divorce, which isn’t necessarily a 50-50 split.
 Instead, couples and/or judges can deviate from a perfectly equal division if doing so would be equitable, based on each spouse’s financial needs, earning power, contributions to the marriage and any other relevant factors.

-It is critical to work with an experienced attorney like Mr. Levine in order to protect your business in divorce.
-Even if your spouse plays no role in the daily operation of the business, chances are good that they have an ownership stake, in part, because small businesses almost commingle marital and business assets.
+It is critical to work with an experienced attorney like me in order to protect your business in divorce.
+Even if your spouse plays no role in the daily operation of the business, chances are good that they have an ownership stake, in part because small businesses almost commingle marital and business assets.

 How are retirement savings addressed in divorce?